Analysis | McConnell’s intriguing comment about the GOP and ‘the next election’

-At the end of his remarks, McConnell did what he often does: Spike the football on his political gamesmanship.
+At the end of his remarks, McConnell did what he often does: spike the football on his political gamesmanship.
 McConnell has spent the better part of the last four years rubbing Democrats’ noses in how the battle for the judiciary has played out — all of it stemming from his blockades of Merrick Garland’s Supreme Court nomination and other Barack Obama court picks.
-So of course he was going to spend some time doing that Sunday as well.
+So, of course, McConnell was going to spend some time doing that Sunday.

 The comments, though, could also be read to point to an impending GOP loss.

 “This is something to really be proud of and feel good about,” McConnell said of Barrett’s confirmation.
 “We made an important contribution to the future of this country.
 A lot of what we have done over the last four years will be undone sooner or later by the next election.
-[They] won’t be able to do much about this for a long time to come.”
+It won’t be able to do much about this for a long time to come.”

 What McConnell said about the staying power of Barrett’s confirmation is unquestionably true.
 Senate Republicans will soon have filled three vacancies to the Supreme Court in President Trump’s first term, tiling it in a clear 6-to-3 conservative direction.
 Given how long justices serve and how unpredictable the timing and frequency of vacancies can be, it could indeed take many years or even decades for Democrats to undo that.

 But what about the other thing McConnell said — that the GOP’s accomplishments will in many other cases “be undone sooner or later by the next election.”
 It’s one thing to say that it would take a long time for Democrats’ to claw back; it’s another to suggest that effort “will be” commencing after “the next election.”
-That, after all, would require Democrats to actually have the power to do so, which they would get only by winning the presidency and/or the Senate.
+That, after all, would require Democrats to have the power to do so, which they would get only by winning the presidency and/or the Senate.
 Some have cast McConnell’s comments as waving a white flag in the 2020 election.

 Another read on the comments is also plausible, though.
 Perhaps McConnell is simply referring to the “next election” in broader terms, rather than specifically 2020.
 He might have meant Democrats will need to keep winning the next election — whether in 2020, 2022, 2024, etc. — to claw their way back.
-Politics is somewhat cyclical, which means Democrats are likely due for a return to power at some point in the near future.
+Politics is somewhat cyclical, which means Democrats are probably due for a return to power at some point in the near future.

 McConnell’s office noted that the Senate majority leader has often made a similar point — that whatever the makeup of Washington in the near future, the more than 200 judicial nominees confirmed under Trump will be his lasting legacy.